Shuvam1024/shuvam1024-compsr/README.md

 * Ratio 4:3, Q = 50 (Near-lossless quality): [Training](https://storage.googleapis.com/srcompdata/Ratio_4by3/DIV2K_train_4by3_50_48x48.npz), [Validation](https://storage.googleapis.com/srcompdata/Ratio_4by3/DIV2K_valid_4by3_50_48x48.npz), [Testing](https://storage.googleapis.com/srcompdata/Ratio_4by3/DIV2K_test_4by3_50_64x64.npz)

 ## Colaboratory Samples for training and testing
 We provide a set of Colab sample files to train and test super-resolution with compression based on the above datasets.
 Each sample has a different architecture for the CNN used.
+The Colab scripts show the number of parameters used and the FLOPS used per pixel by the specific network used.
+Both of these are useful measures of complexity of the network.
+The scripts also show the overall reduction in MSE on the testing set between the restored patches and the source patches expressed as a percetange of the original MSE between noisy patches prior to restoration and the source patches.

 * [SRCompA.ipynb](https://github.com/Shuvam1024/compsr/blob/main/SRCompA.ipynb) - Uses full 2D convolution
 * [SRCompB.ipynb](https://github.com/Shuvam1024/compsr/blob/main/SRCompB.ipynb) - Uses Spatial separable convolution